stefanofa/awesome/TOPICS.md

 *   [dominikmartn/hue](https://github.com/dominikmartn/hue) - open-source skill that learns any brand and turns it into a complete design system. works on claude code and codex. install once, every UI your assistant builds matches your brand.

-*   [manaflow-ai/cmux](https://github.com/manaflow-ai/cmux) - Ghostty-based macOS terminal with vertical tabs and notifications for AI coding agents
+*   [manaflow-ai/cmux](https://github.com/manaflow-ai/cmux) - Open source Ghostty-based macOS terminal with vertical tabs and notifications.
+Built for AI coding agents and programmability.

 *   [nextlevelbuilder/ui-ux-pro-max-skill](https://github.com/nextlevelbuilder/ui-ux-pro-max-skill) - An AI SKILL that provide design intelligence for building professional UI/UX multiple platforms